replicatedhq/kURL/README.md

 The k8s bundle does the same for kubelet, kubectl, kubeadm, and kubernetes-cni packages.
 There is also a bundle of Docker images required to run in the Kubernetes cluster that is not host-specific.

-The `yaml` directory holds the yaml that will be applied to the cluster or passed to kubeadm as config files.

-The `scripts` directory contains the top-level and helper scripts to prepare the host, run kubeadm, and apply the yaml for addons.
+The `scripts` directory contains the top-level and helper scripts to prepare the host, run kubeadm, and install addons.

+The `addons` directory holds all available versions of all addons.
+The directory structure is addons/<name>/<version> and it must hold at least an install.sh script.
+The install.sh script will be sourced dynamically and must provide a function <name> that will be called to install the addon.
+For example, the file `addons/weave/2.5.2/install.sh` contains a function named `weave` that will prepare and apply the yaml for weave 2.5.2.
+For airgapped installs the addons directory will hold all addon versions configured for the channel.
+For dev environments with rsync (see Contributing) the addons directory will have all addons with all versions.
+For online installs the version of the addon configured for the channel will be downloaded at runtime and extracted to the addons directory.

 The `web` directory holds an Express app for serving the install scripts.